 Who indeed?
 We don’t, and nor any other British onlookers.
 But many have been quick to draw lessons for politics at home, or simply to turn America’s turmoil into a proxy skirmish in their own cherished political wars.

-And there were the reminders of how some senior Tories had crossed the line from constructive to chummy, with many sharing that photograph of then backbench MP Michael Gove making like Nigel Farage and posing thumbs-up with President-elect Trump in January 2017 when interviewing him for The Times.
+There were also reminders of how some senior Tories had crossed the line from constructive to chummy, with many sharing that photograph of then backbench MP Michael Gove making like Nigel Farage and posing thumbs-up with President-elect Trump in January 2017 when interviewing him for The Times.

 Others brought up past comments by Johnson.
 ‘If Trump can fix North Korea and the Iran nuclear deal then I don’t see why he’s any less of a candidate for the Nobel Peace Prize than Barack Obama,’ said the then foreign secretary while on a trip to the US, seeking to convince the administration not to pull out of the Iran nuclear deal.
 Or there was his private comment ‘I am increasingly admiring of Donald Trump’, a not obviously serious remark made in reference to the president’s negotiating style.
 Such statements, it is claimed, are proof of sycophancy, if not common cause, on Johnson’s part.
 The government was on the wrong side of history.